 DEPARTMENT INFORMATION

 Department: Department Phone:

 Department Contact: Department Contact Email:

-· •

 Supervisor:

-Caparvisor.

 Volunteer Work Location:

-volunteer work Location:

 Brief Description of Volunteer Activity:

 Period of Service: Begin Date: End Date:

-Not to exceed one year Required Required
+Not to exceed one year Required Form Completed By: Required Data Completed:

-Form Completed By: Date Completed:
+Form Completed by.
+Date Completed:

 VOLUNTEER INFORMATION

 Name: Phone:

 Address:

-Audicoo.

 Is Volunteer over 18 years of age?
+LYes LNo If "No", date of birth:

-Student Status: Not Applicable Undergraduate Graduate Other Institution
+Student Status: Not Applicable Undergraduate ☐Graduate ☐Other Institution

 If student, name of school: Is volunteer work related to course work?

 □Yes □No

 Department verifies that Volunteer has been informed of the following:

-Volunteer service will be uncompensated (except for per diem, where applicable), and volunteer understands that they or

-the University may terminate this relationship at any time with
+Volunteer service will be uncompensated (except for per diem, where applicable), and volunteer understands that they or the University may terminate this relationship at any time without notice.
+Volunteer agrees to abide by all rules and

 regulations of the University and understands that they are not an employee of the University.
-Completion of this form does not guarantee coverage under the University's Workers' Compensation program.
+Completion of this form

+does not guarantee coverage under the University's Workers' Compensation program.